kubernetes/website/content/ja/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm.md

 This section contains important information about installation and deployment order.
 Read it carefully before proceeding.
 {{< /caution >}}

-You must install a pod network add-on so that your pods can communicate with each other.
+You must install a Pod network add-on so that your Pods can communicate with each other.

 **The network must be deployed before any applications.
 Also, CoreDNS will not start up before a network is installed. kubeadm only supports Container Network Interface (CNI) based networks (and does not support kubenet).**

-Several projects provide Kubernetes pod networks using CNI, some of which also support [Network Policy](/ja/docs/concepts/services-networking/networkpolicies/).
+Several projects provide Kubernetes Pod networks using CNI, some of which also support [Network Policy](/ja/docs/concepts/services-networking/networkpolicies/).
 See the [add-ons page](/ja/docs/concepts/cluster-administration/addons/) for a complete list of available network add-ons.
 - IPv6 support was added in [CNI v0.6.0](https://github.com/containernetworking/cni/releases/tag/v0.6.0).
 - [CNI bridge](https://github.com/containernetworking/plugins/blob/master/plugins/main/bridge/README.md) and [local-ipam](https://github.com/containernetworking/plugins/blob/master/plugins/ipam/host-local/README.md) are the only supported IPv6 network plugins in Kubernetes version 1.9.